Bruin-Dev/Intelygenz/ci-utils/README.md

 ### Description <a name="grafana_users_creation_description"></a>

 [This script](./grafana_users_creation.py) has been implemented in *Python*, it is used for the creation of users in the Grafana service running in a cluster of ECS provided relative to a previously deployed environment.
+Apart from creating users, the script will assign each one different permissions based on Gitlab's environment variables.

 To create users, a series of https calls will be made to the endpoint exposed by the Route53 service of AWS for the backend service in the given environment.